Minnesota DD Council Publications

 It's My Choice

-The 2017 edition of It’s My Choice has been updated and is now available.
+It’s My Choice has been updated and is now available.
 The content reflects 21st Century language and thinking about services and supports for individuals with developmental disabilities; and the format is designed for easier navigation and to improve usability.
 The concept and principles of person centered planning are interwoven throughout.
 The Person Centered Plan is one of the first checklists.

 This updated edition is also interactive.
 Each of the guides and checklists can be completed online, saved, updated, and downloaded and printed out.
 These can be used to help individuals, who need and use services, prepare for their planning meetings, as a point of reference so they can be more actively involved during their meetings, and to encourage opportunities for them to express their personal life goals.

-2017 Edition Print Version available (Order Form)
+Print Version available (Order Form)

 Minnesota Workbook: "Feeling Safe, Being Safe" (MN Personal Safety Materials), "Feeling Safe, Being Safe" Magnet